adamsanderson/ivy/readme.markdown

     </script>

 Ivy plays nicely with others, and stays out of the way when it's not needed.
 In many cases you can treat the value encapsulated by an `Ivy.attr` like a normal object:

     Ivy.attr(3) + Ivy.attr(4); //=> 7

     var point = {x: Ivy.attr(2.0), y: Ivy.attr(4.6)};
     JSON.stringify(point); //=> "{x: 2.0, y: 4.6}"

-You can use Ivy as much, or as little as you like.
+Use Ivy as much, or as little as you like.
 If a value like a user's id will never change, then don't wrap it.
 If you only want to bind a model to a specific part of your HTML, pass Ivy an element or its id:

     <h1 id='user-greeting'>
       Greetings <span data-bind='text: name'> </span>